Roblox/roact/docs/api-reference.md

 !!! caution
 	Once `props` or `children` are passed into the `createElement`, make sure not to modify them!

-### Roact.reify
+### Roact.mount
 ```
-Roact.reify(element, [parent, [key]]) -> ComponentInstanceHandle
+Roact.mount(element, [parent, [key]]) -> ComponentInstanceHandle
 ```

+!!! warning
+	`Roact.mount` is also available via the deprecated alias `Roact.reify`.
+It will be removed in a future release.

 Creates a Roblox Instance given a Roact element, and optionally a `parent` to put it in, and a `key` to use as the instance's `Name`.

 The result is a `ComponentInstanceHandle`, which is an opaque handle that represents this specific instance of the root component.
-You can pass this to APIs like `Roact.teardown` and the future debug API.
+You can pass this to APIs like `Roact.unmount` and the future debug API.

 ### Roact.reconcile
 ```